jrantane/apiaxle/api.md

 * If `resolve` is passed then results will be an object with the key name as the key and the details as the value.

+# /v1/stats/:key/all
+## GET

+Get the statistics for key `:key`.

+### Returns:

+* Object where the keys represent the HTTP status code of the endpoint or the error returned by apiaxle (QpsExceededError, for example).
+Each object contains date to hit count pairs.